elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-passive-transport-and-how-does-it-differ-from-active-transport-in-terms-of-energy-requirements.md

 url: /learn/biology/questions/what-is-passive-transport-and-how-does-it-differ-from-active-transport-in-terms-of-energy-requirements
 score: -1.0
 related_article1:
-    id: 167545
+    id: 167546
-    title: What are isotonic, hypertonic, and hypotonic solutions, and how do they affect cells?
+    title: >-
+        Identify the lipid, protein, and carbohydrate components of the cell membrane and their respective roles.
     subject: Biology
-    url: /learn/biology/questions/what-are-isotonic-hypertonic-and-hypotonic-solutions-and-how-do-they-affect-cells
+    url: /learn/biology/questions/identify-the-lipid-protein-and-carbohydrate-components-of-the-cell-membrane-and-their-respective-roles
 related_article2:
-    id: 167545
+    id: 167547
-    title: What are isotonic, hypertonic, and hypotonic solutions, and how do they affect cells?
+    title: >-
+        How do integral and peripheral membrane proteins differ in structure and function?
     subject: Biology
-    url: /learn/biology/questions/what-are-isotonic-hypertonic-and-hypotonic-solutions-and-how-do-they-affect-cells
+    url: /learn/biology/questions/how-do-integral-and-peripheral-membrane-proteins-differ-in-structure-and-function
 related_article3:
-    id: 167540
+    id: 167554
+    title: >-
-    title: Describe the structure of phospholipids and explain the role of hydrophilic head groups in membrane formation.
+        Describe the structure and function of glycolipids and glycoproteins in cell membranes.
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-phospholipids-and-explain-the-role-of-hydrophilic-head-groups-in-membrane-formation
+    url: /learn/biology/questions/describe-the-structure-and-function-of-glycolipids-and-glycoproteins-in-cell-membranes
 related_article4:
-    id: 167538
+    id: 167545
-    title: What is simple diffusion and how does it occur in cellular processes?
+    title: >-
+        What are isotonic, hypertonic, and hypotonic solutions, and how do they affect cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-simple-diffusion-and-how-does-it-occur-in-cellular-processes
+    url: /learn/biology/questions/what-are-isotonic-hypertonic-and-hypotonic-solutions-and-how-do-they-affect-cells
 related_article5:
-    id: 167546
+    id: 167552
-    title: Identify the lipid, protein, and carbohydrate components of the cell membrane and their respective roles.
+    title: >-
+        Define concentration gradient and explain its role as a driving force for diffusion.
     subject: Biology
-    url: /learn/biology/questions/identify-the-lipid-protein-and-carbohydrate-components-of-the-cell-membrane-and-their-respective-roles
+    url: /learn/biology/questions/define-concentration-gradient-and-explain-its-role-as-a-driving-force-for-diffusion
 ---

 &nbsp;